 Michael F. Hickman, PhD

-Dr. Hickman completed a Ph.D. in Political Theory at the Catholic University of America in 2014.
+Dr. Hickman completed a PhD in Political Theory at the Catholic University of America in 2014.
 Prior to beginning doctoral work, he practiced law for five years in South Carolina and Washington, DC.
-Other degrees include a J.D. from Ave Maria School of Law, a Master of Politics from the University of Dallas, a B.S. in Geology from Radford University, and a B.S. in Psychology from the College of Charleston.
-Hickman joined the UMary faculty in 2014.
+Other degrees include a JD from Ave Maria School of Law, a Master of Politics from the University of Dallas, a BS in Geology from Radford University, and a BS in Psychology from the College of Charleston.
+Hickman joined the University of Mary faculty in 2014.

-Dr. Hickman is Chair of the Politics Program but also teaches philosophy and law classes at the University of Mary.
+Hickman is Chair of the Politics Program and teaches classes in politics, law, and occasionally philosophy.
 He has participated in the creation of several study abroad trips and loves to travel.
+He is married with seven children, ages one to twelve years old.
+He enjoys languages and is fluent in French.